DHRI-Curriculum/Text_Classification/sections/04-data.md

 What if we wanted to visualize the information we have about our categories?

 We first create a `figure` and `axes` on which to draw our charts using `plt.subplots()`.
 Each chart is one axes, and a figure can contain multiple axes.
 This notation will be explained in detail when we discuss [visualization](visualize.md).
-Our data is encapsulated in `df['label'].value_counts()`, which is itself a *DataFrame*.
-We then tell the Pandas to visualize the *DataFrame* as a bar chart using `.plot.bar(ax=ax, rot=0)`.
-The `ax` keyword tells Pandas which chart in the figure to plot, and the `rot` keyword controls the rotation of the x axis labels.
+Our data is encapsulated in `df['label'].value_counts()`, which is itself a DataFrame.
+We then tell the `pandas` to visualize the DataFrame as a bar chart using `.plot.bar(ax=ax, rot=0)`.
+The `ax` keyword tells `pandas` which chart in the figure to plot, and the `rot` keyword controls the rotation of the x axis labels.

 ```python
 fig, ax = plt.subplots()